 The permit application must contain a certificate of ownership of the facility property and certifications regarding the provisions of Sections 39(i) and 39(i-5) of the Act.
-The owner and operator provide written notification to the Agency within 7 days after any changes in ownership.
+The owner and operator provide written notification to the Agency must certify that the Agency will be notified within 7 days after any changes in ownership.